 Common repairs for compressor models often involve:

 Compressor work needs a gauge set, refrigerant recovery gear, and EPA certification to handle the refrigerant legally.
-Our techs are trained on sealed systems and won’t open one unless the leak is fixable and the unit’s worth it.
+The technicians in our network are trained on sealed systems and won’t open one unless the leak is fixable and the unit’s worth it.

 Thermoelectric wine cooler repairs